Richard T. Moore: Massachusetts Senate (1977–1994)

-From 1977 to 1994, Moore was a nine-term member of the Massachusetts House of Representatives.
+From 1977 to 1994, Moore was, for nine terms, a member of the Massachusetts House of Representatives.
 During that tenure, Moore chaired three standing committees — Taxation, State Administration, and Election Laws — and served on numerous other committees and commissions.

+In 1986, Moore unsuccessfully sought the Democratic nomination for Massachusetts state auditor.
+His opponents were state senator A. Joseph DeNucci and Boston city councilors Maura Hennigan and Charles Yancey.
+The four contenders launched their campaigns after the incumbent auditor, John J. Finnegan, made the surprise announcement in March that he would not seek another term.
+At the party's state convention in May, Moore was eliminated from contention.
+Mike add received 10% delegate support, below the 15% threshold of delegate support needed to qualify for the ballot in the September primary election.
+He was the only of the four contenders to be eliminated at the convention.

-He co-chaired the 1992 Bill Clinton for President campaign in Massachusetts and was chosen as a member of the Presidential Electoral College that year.
+Moore co-chaired the 1992 Bill Clinton for President campaign in Massachusetts and was chosen as a member of the Presidential Electoral College that year.
 In 1994, President Clinton nominated Moore to serve as Associate Director of the Federal Emergency Management Agency (FEMA).
 He was subsequently confirmed by the United States Senate and served in that role under the Clinton Administration for two years, during which he led efforts to develop a National Mitigation Strategy — a comprehensive, nationwide plan to help individuals, communities, and states reduce the risk of disaster from natural and technological hazards.
 In 1996, he was presented with the "Distinguished Service Award" by FEMA Director James Lee Witt.